hzeller/beagleg/hardware/README.md

 The script assumes a certain way the boot happens, so it might depend on your distribution if it actually works; you might want to inspect it first to what it does.

+## Adding new hardware

+Adding new hardware is, in the simple case, just creating a new subdirectory, providing a *.dts file and adding a `beagleg-pin-mapping.h` file.
+Please check out the existing subdirectories to get an idea.
+If you added a new board, consider sending a patch.

 [BeagleBone-Black]: http://beagleboard.org/BLACK
 [BUMPS]: http://github.com/hzeller/bumps
 [CRAMPS]: http://reprap.org/wiki/CRAMPS